Is procurement outsourcing right for your company?

 - You’re looking to reduce your internal procurement headcount

-- You need additional resources for supplier and spend management
+- You need additional resources for spending and supplier management

 - You need help staying on budget, establishing and meeting KPIs, and reporting on your progress

 - You’re interested in leveraging volume and group-spend discounts on business purchases

 How Vendr’s expertise can help your procurement team reach the next level

 Are you struggling to scale procurement?
 Vendr's SaaS buying platform enables fast-growing companies to procure software quickly with guaranteed savings.

 Vendr has managed over $1 billion in SaaS purchases across 1,200+ suppliers for finance and procurement teams.
 Vendr works with your organization to make buying SaaS faster and easier, using vast amounts of data and experience.
 As a result, Vendr will help your team access better software more quickly.